Form 1040

 Keep in mind that this is a simple example of how credits and deductions can impact your general tax liability, and does not represent all possible scenarios or tax-saving opportunities available to you.
 Depending on the circumstances, for example, a deduction may reduce your taxable income enough to drop you into a lower tax bracket, which may save you even more on your final tax bill.

-The Lowdown on Deductions
+The lowdown on deductions

 One of the biggest decisions every taxpayer must make when filing their return is whether to itemize their deductions, or take the standard deduction option.